SNNandhini/Project-3-World_Happiness/README.md

 5. Only non-European country placed in top 10 in all years : New Zealand
 6. Social Support has the highest impact on Happiness score in 2022.

 ## Limitations
+1. Happiness is a qualitative concept that cannot be quantified and it may depend on socioeconomic status or culture, mood or other psychological factors.
+Therefore it is an ambiguous and uncertain process.
+2. It does not account for the many aspects of human well-being such as health, education, personal safety, social relations, work conditions, spirituality, and so on.
+3. Happiness surveys based on self-report can generate unreliable data due to respondents’ imperfect retrospection, vulnerability to context, and arbitrariness in measuring happiness.

 ## References

 ## Files Uploaded
+-   Project Scope and Final Presentation in the "Project Documents" folder.
+-   Input csv files in the "Resources" folder.
+-   "Main_Python" jupyter notebook used for cleaning up and uploading the data into PostgreSQL.
+-   Python Flask API - "app.py"
+-   Landing page - "templates/index.html"
+-   Javascript files - "static/js/"
+-   CSS - "static/css/"
+-   sql used for creating tables - "world_happiness.sql"